 In this report, each actionable recommendation provided by the Science Review Panel is italicized and followed by the PMEL response.
 Given the considerable overlap between a number of the panel's recommendations, we have grouped and combined some of our responses accordingly.

 A table summarizing the actions with timelines for completion is included below.
-Detailed responses can be found in the Appendix following the table.
+Detailed responses can be found in the Appendix following the tab

-Financial Management Center (FMC) Science Review Action Sheet
+FMC Science Review Action Sheet

 Theme 1: Strategic Approach to Laboratory Research Themes and Resources